 If your in the market for true value and luxury artwork, Avoid online POD megastores (print on demand websites) which are nothing more than "reallycheapart.com" online art malls.
 These sites use a variety of third party off site vendors and consumer grade labs to cheaply manufacture kitschy products (mugs, pillow cases & shower curtains) as well as low-end consumer grade prints for the masses.

 The "art-for-the-masses" POD online art stores try to appeal to those dreaming of making a few bucks on the side as an artist, regardless of skill level or experience.
-They say to the hopeful artist "come join our site and sell your art".
+They'll tell hopeful artist "come join our site and sell your art".
 Unfortunately, they tend to attract either uninitiated naïve artists or upstart photographers.
 The initial investment to "join" an art mall site is virtually nil - and they provide the artist with a pseudo experience of having genuine web presence.
 In other words, a website that is not really their own to create pages, choose their own payment options, and build their own brand.

 MY OWN PERSONAL EXPERIENCE